This post contains affiliate links and I will be compensated if you make a purchase after clicking on my links.

 So you’re finally going to get a Great Dane?
 Well, they are man’s best friend, and for good reason – they’ll love you no matter what.
 Bringing home a new pup requires a lot of patience and discipline to teach them good habits.

-Great Danes can be a lot of work and there are guaranteed to be some accidents along the way.
-However, with diligent house and obedience training you can rest assured that they will not destroy your house.
+Great Danes can be a lot of work, and there are guaranteed to be some accidents along the way.
+However, with diligent house and obedience training, you can rest assured that they will not destroy your house.

-Puppies have a lot of energy and they’ll require just as much training.
-All dogs, Great Danes or not, can have accidents during potty training or they may swipe one of your kid’s toys to use as a chew toy.
-Not only that but they might keep you up for a good part of the night if they’re lonely.
+Puppies have a lot of energy, and they’ll require just as much training.
+All dogs, Great Danes or not, can have accidents during potty training, or they may swipe one of your kid’s toys to use as a chew toy.
+Not only that, but they might keep you up for a good part of the night if they’re lonely.

-Read on to learn about some of the causes and what you can do to make life easier on both you and your furry friend.
+Read on to learn about some of the causes and what you can do to make life easier for both you and your furry friend.

 Common Causes of Destructive Behavior